 A bank that is licensed to operate in one EEA state is also licensed to operate in any other EEA state, provided it notifies its intention to do so to the authorities of the host country in question.
-Requirements to be met by banks from elsewhere in the EEA that intend to operate in Norway, and by Norwegian banks that intend to operate elsewhere in the EEA, are set forth in the following regulations:

 The application process